tf/pageflow/entry_types/scrolled/doc/creating_content_elements.md

 receives a configuration object via the `configuration` prop.
-The properties available in this object are determined by the inputs in the content element's configuration editor view (see "Editor Javascrip" section below).
+The properties available in this object are determined by the inputs in the content element's configuration editor view (see "Editor Javascript" section below).

-`pageflow-scrolled` provides both reusable components (like the `Image` component to render responsive images) and so called selector hooks that can used to retrieve information about the entry.
+`pageflow-scrolled` provides both reusable components (like the `Image` component to render responsive images) and so called selector hooks that can be used to retrieve information about the entry.
 For example, the `useFile` hook allows turning a perma id of a file into an object containing urls and meta data information of the file.
 See the